From individual behaviour to an evaluation of the collective evolution of crowds along footbridges

 which produces the desired time approximation:

-If the discrete flow map meets suitable regularity conditions then $\tilde{\rho}_n$ is well defined as an $L^1$-density for all $n$ (for a detailed discussion on the requirements the reader can refer to~\cite{piccoli2011ARMA}).
+If the discrete flow map meets suitable regularity conditions then $\tilde{\rho}_n$ is well-defined as an integrable density for all $n$ (for a detailed discussion on the requirements, the reader can refer to~\cite{piccoli2011ARMA}).

-After the time discretization has been established, a finite-volume-type partition of $D$ is considered.
+After the time discretization has been established, we consider a finite-volume-type partition of $D$.
 Let $\{E_k\}_{k=1}^{Q}$ be a grid of $Q$ measurable elements of centroids $x^{k}$.
-The density $\tilde{\rho}_n$ is approximated by means of a piecewise constant function $\hat{\rho}_n$ given by:
+We approximate the density $\tilde{\rho}_n$ by means of a piecewise constant function $\hat{\rho}_n$ which reads

 where $\rho^{k}_n$ is a characteristic value of $\tilde\rho_n$ when restricted to the element $E_k$ (e.g., $\rho^{k}_n=\tilde{\rho}_n(x^{k})$).